Edison Chiloquin

-Edison Chiloquin (1923-2003) was an American Indian man popularly known for his refusal of accepting payments for his tribes’ land after the government’s termination of the tribe.
+Edison Chiloquin (1923-2003) was an American Indian man popularly known for his refusal of accepting payments for his tribe's land after the government’s termination of the tribe.

 Background

 Edison Chiloquin was born in Chiloquin, Oregon on August 31, 1923 to Kilda and Margaret Chiloquin.
 The town of Chiloquin was named after his great-grandfather and Edison has been known as the town’s first citizen.
-He is a descendent on the Pla’ikni people of Southern Oregon who were one of the six tribes grouped into the Klamath Tribes.
-Chiloquin first married a woman named Leatha in 1969 who passed away in 1979, and then in 1984 remarried and had a daughter with a woman named Carla; the marriage ended in divorce.
+He is a descendent of the Pla’ikni people of Southern Oregon who were one of the six tribes grouped into the Klamath Tribes.
+Chiloquin first married a woman named Leatha in 1969 who died in 1979, and then in 1984 remarried and had a daughter with a woman named Carla; the marriage ended in a divorce.

 Chiloquin was widely known for his refusal of accepting payments from the government for his tribal lands and gained popularity for doing so in 1974.
 To Edison, any amount of money was not enough to purchase his tribal land, he believed it to be invaluable.
 He was also widely known in his community, and his efforts were believed by some tribal members to have contributed to the restoration of the tribe following the Klamath Termination Act.
 He also assisted a lot in preserving his culture, which he had done in the passing of culture and knowledge from his ancestors to young children through a summer culture camp.
 He also preserved traditions through the book, Return of the Raven, that he wrote with his first wife Leatha.

 World War II

-Chiloquin served in World War II and was honored with a Bronze Star, two Purple Hearts, and other medals for his heroism as a calvary scout.
-During his time in the army he served in The Philippines and was also awarded a Silver Star for his bravery.
+Chiloquin served in World War II and was honored with a Bronze Star, two Purple Hearts, and other medals for his heroism as a cavalry scout.
+During his time in the army, he served in The Philippines and was also awarded a Silver Star for his bravery.